Yin yoga works deeply into our body with passive, longer-held poses.

-It targets our deepest tissues of the body, our connective tissues — ligaments, joints, bones, and the deep fascia networks of the body — rather than the muscles (which are the physical focus of Yang yoga practices).
+Yin yoga targets the deepest tissues of the body, our connective tissues – ligaments, joints, bones, and the deep fascia networks of the body – rather than the muscles (which are the physical focus of Yang yoga practices).

 Origins and History of Yin Yoga